Take This Scenic Pennsylvania Train Ride For A Memorable Winter Adventure

 Multiple Car Options Let You Customize Your Experience

-During October trips, vista dome and first-class lounge cars often sit out the schedule.
-Open-air cars and standard coaches still shine, giving you wide-open views without paying extra for glass-top perks.
+Open-air cars and standard coaches still deliver plenty of charm, giving wide-open views of frost-covered trees and frozen rivers without paying extra for glass-top perks.

 Informative Conductors Share Local History and Point Out Landmarks